epam/hub-kubeflow-components/cert-manager/README.md

 ### Add Lets Encrypt Issuer

 Cert-manager have been deployed in the cluster without any specific configuration.
-It shoudl be added as the deployment hooks in the `hub.yaml`.
+It should be added as the deployment hooks in the `hub.yaml`.
 Following example shows how to add a Lets Encrypt Cluster Issuer that uses Google Cloud DNS for DNS01 challenge.

 Create a file `bin/cert-manager-post-deploy.sh` with the following content: